Lewis Hayden: Escape and freedom

 In the fall of 1844, Hayden met Calvin Fairbank, a Methodist minister who was studying at Oberlin College and had become involved in the Underground Railroad.
 He asked Hayden, "Why do you want your freedom?"
 Hayden responded, "Because I am a man."

 Fairbank and Delia Webster, a teacher from Vermont who was working in Kentucky, acquired a carriage and traveled with the Haydens to aid their escape.
 The Haydens covered their faces with flour to appear white and escape detection; at times of danger, they would hide their son Joseph under the seat.
 They traveled from Lexington to Ripley, Ohio, on a cold, rainy night.
-Helped by other abolitionists (see John Rankin (abolitionist)), the Haydens continued North along the Underground Railroad, eventually reaching Canada.
+Helped by other abolitionists, such as John Rankin, the Haydens continued north along the Underground Railroad, eventually reaching Canada.

 When Fairbank and Webster returned to Lexington, they were arrested.
-The driver was picked up and whipped 50 times, until he confessed to the events of the escape.
+The driver was picked up and whipped 50 times until he confessed to the events of the escape.
 Webster served several months of a two-year prison sentence for helping the Haydens and was pardoned.
 Fairbank was sentenced to 15 years, five years for each slave he helped to freedom.
 After four years he was pardoned when Hayden, in effect, ransomed him.
 Hayden's previous owner agreed to a pardon for Fairbank if paid $650.
 Hayden by then was living in Boston and quickly raised the money from 160 people to pay this amount.

 From Canada, the Haydens moved in 1845 to Detroit in the free state of Michigan.
 As a gateway to Canada, it was a major center of fugitive slaves.
 While there Hayden founded a school for black children, as well as the brick church of the Colored Methodist Society (now Bethel Church).
-Deciding he wanted to be at the center of anti-slavery activity, by January 1846 Hayden and his family moved to Boston, Massachusetts, which had many residents who strongly supported abolitionism.
+Deciding he wanted to be at the center of anti-slavery activity, Hayden and his family moved to Boston, Massachusetts, in January 1846, which had many residents who strongly supported abolitionism.
 After getting settled, Hayden owned and ran a clothing store on Cambridge Street.